Bayesian Preference Learning for Test-Time Steerable Reward Models: Experiments

+\paragraph{Calibrated steerability.} We test whether ICRM can encode the \emph{degree} of a preference shift specified by the composition of $\mathcal{C}$ on challenging human-generated moral dilemma preference pairs from princi/pal \citep{wang2025principal}.
+Given $\mathcal{C}$ drawn from SafeRLHF, we vary the preference mixture by flipping an $r$ fraction of demonstrations given $N$, where $r \in \mathcal{R}=\{0,0.1,\ldots,1.0\}$.
+Let $\hat{p}_{\mathrm{flip}}(r)$ denote the accuracy as a realized rate at which the model follows the flipped preference on held-out pairs.
+We measure calibrated steerability with:

-We evaluate the test-time steerability of a \emph{single} ICRM by supplying domain-specific in-context demonstrations.
-To ensure that the in-context preference learning is properly assessed, both $\mathcal{C}$ and the evaluated preference pairs come from the \emph{same} underlying preference distribution: \eg both from WildGuard.
-Evaluating with four seeds, we randomly sample $N \in \{1, 2, 4, 8, 16, 32\}$ preference pairs $(x, y_w, y_l)$ to construct $\mathcal{C}$.
-We then compare the scores for $(x', y'_w)$ and $(x', y'_l)$ conditioned on $\mathcal{C}$, where $(x', y'_w, y'_l)$ is drawn from the held-out data.
-We report the mean of four runs.
+\paragraph{Directional steerability.} We use SafeRLHF \citep{ji2023beavertails}, HHH Alignment \citep{srivastava2023beyond}, and RM-Bench \citep{liu2025rmbench}.
+For the first two benchmarks and four domains in RM-Bench, we randomly sample $N \in \{1, 2, 4, 8, 16, 32, 64\}$ pairs to construct $\mathcal{C}$ within each domain.
+We then compare the scores for $(x', y'_w)$ and $(x', y'_l)$ conditioned on $\mathcal{C}$ for preference accuracy, where $(x', y'_w, y'_l)$ is drawn from the held-out data.
+We report the mean and standard deviation of four runs.